RAFAYDEV1/InstaPay/backend/SETUP_GUIDE.md

 ### OTP Not Sending

+**If Twilio is not configured:**
-- Currently, OTPs are logged to console (development mode)
+- OTPs will be logged to console with a warning message
-- For production, integrate with SMS provider (Twilio, etc.)
+- Check console output for: `📱 OTP for +923001234567: 123456`

+**If Twilio is configured but SMS not received:**
+- Verify your Twilio credentials are correct
+- For trial accounts: Ensure the recipient phone number is verified in Twilio console
+- Check Twilio console logs for delivery status
+- Verify `TWILIO_FROM_NUMBER` is in E.164 format (e.g., `+1234567890`)
+- Ensure the phone number has SMS capabilities

 ### Port Already in Use